November 2, 2025

 Slash your MTTR by automating incident response.
 Discover the essential tools SRE teams need to reduce coordination overhead.
 Compare Rootly, incident.io & more.

-Coordination overhead is the cumulative time your team spends on logistics rather than engineering during an incident.
-It’s the tax you pay for disconnected tools and manual processes.
-This administrative burden includes:
+Coordination overhead is the time your team spends on logistics instead of engineering during an incident.
+It is the tax created by disconnected tools, manual handoffs, and scattered communication.

 • Manually creating a dedicated Slack or Microsoft Teams channel.

-• Hunting through schedules to find and page the correct on-call responders.
+• Searching schedules to find and page the correct on-call responders.

 • Opening a Google Doc or Confluence page for note-taking.